Arthur Wellesley, 1st Duke of Wellington: Seringapatam: 1799

-He was promoted to brigadier-general on 17 July 1801.
-He took residence within the Sultan's summer palace and reformed the tax and justice systems in his province to maintain order and prevent bribery.
-He also defeated the rebel warlord Dhoondiah Waugh in the Battle of Conaghull, after the latter had escaped from prison in Seringapatam during the battle there.

-Dhoondiah Waugh insurgency
+Dhoondiah Waugh insurgency: 1800

 In 1800, whilst serving as Governor of Mysore, Wellesley was tasked with putting down an insurgency led by Dhoondiah Waugh, formerly a Patan trooper for Tipu Sultan.
-After the fall of Seringapatam he became a powerful brigand, raiding villages along the Maratha–Mysore border region.
+Having escaped after the fall of Seringapatam he became a powerful brigand, raiding villages along the Maratha–Mysore border region.

 Despite initial setbacks, the East India Company having pursued and destroyed his forces once already, forcing him into retreat in August 1799, he raised a sizeable force composed of disbanded Mysore soldiers, captured small outposts and forts in Mysore, and was receiving the support of several Maratha killedars opposed to British occupation.
 This drew the attention of the British administration, who were beginning to recognise him as more than just a bandit, as his raids, expansion and threats to destabilise British authority suddenly increased in 1800.
 The death of Tipu Sultan had created a power vacuum and Waugh was seeking to fill it.

 Given independent command of a combined East India Company and British Army force, Wellesley ventured north to confront Waugh in June 1800, with an army of 8,000 infantry and cavalry, having learnt that Waugh's forces numbered over 50,000, although the majority (around 30,000) were irregular light cavalry and unlikely to pose a serious threat to British infantry and artillery.

 Throughout June–August 1800, Wellesley advanced through Waugh's territory, his troops escalading forts in turn and capturing each one with "trifling loss".
 The forts generally offered little resistance due to their poor construction and design.
 Wellesley did not have sufficient troops to garrison each fort and had to clear the surrounding area of insurgents before advancing to the next fort.
 On 31 July, he had "taken and destroyed Dhoondiah's baggage and six guns, and driven into the Malpoorba (where they were drowned) about five thousand people".
 Dhoondiah continued to retreat, but his forces were rapidly deserting, he had no infantry and due to the monsoon weather flooding river crossings he could no longer outpace the British advance.

 On 10 September, at the Battle of Conaghul, Wellesley personally led a charge of 1,400 British dragoons and Indian cavalry, in single line with no reserve, against Dhoondiah and his remaining 5,000 cavalry.
-Dhoondiah was killed during the clash, his body was discovered and taken to the British camp tied to a cannon.
+Dhoondiah was killed during the clash; his body was discovered and taken to the British camp tied to a cannon.
 With this victory, Wellesley's campaign was concluded, and British authority had been restored.

-Wellesley, with command of four regiments, had defeated Dhoondiah's larger rebel force, along with Dhoondiah himself, who was killed in the final battle.
 Wellesley then paid for the future upkeep of Dhoondiah's orphaned son.